 To celebrate this unique community revitalization effort, HOC will be hosting a grand opening and renaming ceremony at The Leggett in May 2023.
-The property will be renamed in ii Budget Message honor of Isiah Leggett, the first African American to be elected to the Montgomery County Executive office and an ardent supporter of seniors.
+The property will be renamed in honor of Isiah Leggett, the first African American to be elected to the Montgomery County Executive office and an ardent supporter of seniors.